 Many of the equivalent widths of UV emission lines decrease with dust introduction since dust absorption peaks in the UV.
-Specifically, with the introduction of dust, the peak equivalent width of N V λ1240 decreases 0.4 dex, C IV λ1549 decreases 0.6 dex, Si II] λ2335 decreases 0.5 dex, and He II λ1640 decreases 0.2 dex.
-One of the most drastic changes among the UV emission lines is evidenced by [O V] λ1218, which decreases 0.4 dex.
-Additionally, the region that [O V] λ1218 emits across the LOC plane shrinks with the introduction of dust.
-Since dust is the primary for of heating in this region, we expect oxygen to be especially sensitive to dust.
+Specifically, with the introduction of grains, the peak equivalent width of N V λ1240 decreases 0.4 dex, C IV λ1549 decreases 0.6 dex, Si II] λ2335 decreases 0.5 dex, and He II λ1640 decreases 0.2 dex.
+One of the most drastic changes among the UV emission lines is evidenced by [O V] λ1218, which decreases 0.4 dex with the introduction of dust, while the region it emits across the LOC plane essentially disappears.

 4.4.2 Optical emission lines